n-corpuz/Re-QBT/README.md

-#LAST-GUI-v13
 #Copyright © 2015
 #Authors: Nicholas Corpuz, Munieshwar (Kevin) Ramdass, Khagay Nagdimov
 # reQBT
-This tool can be used to achieve likelihood ratio for suspect(s) and/or victim(s) in a DNA mixture using probabilistic genotyping re-engineered Quant-Based Tool Copyright (C) 2015 Munieshwar Ramdass, Nicholas J. Corpuz, Khagay Nagdimov
+This tool can be used to achieve likelihood ratio for suspect(s) and/or victim(s) in a DNA mixture using probabilistic genotyping re-engineered Quant-Based Tool Copyright (C) 2015 Nicholas J. Corpuz, Munieshwar Ramdass, Khagay Nagdimov

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by